rust-embedded/discovery/src/07-registers/optimization.md

 may have simplified the logic to just write the final value `1 << (11 + 16)`
 into the register.

-Actually, LLVM does not know this is a register and will merge the writes thus changing the behavior of our program.
+Actually, LLVM, the compiler, does not know this is a register and will merge the writes thus changing the behavior of our program.
 Let's check that really quick.

 ```
 $ xargo build --target thumbv7em-none-eabihf --release